The Right Way to Expand a Too-Short Piece of Writing

 A Worked Example

 Here’s a short article I wrote for the Aliventures weekly newsletter a while back.
-(If you’re not on the newsletter list, you can find about it here – there are free ebooks when you join up. :-))
+You can find out more about the newsletter here or join below for writing tips and inspiration every Monday:

 Why you (probably) shouldn’t write every day